Eroica/love-ecs/README.md

 `engine:addEntity(entity)`: Add an entity to the engine.

-`engine:getEntities(filter1, filter2, ...)`: Get all of the entities, given optional component filters.
+`entities = engine:getEntities(filter1, filter2, ...)`: Get all of the entities, given optional component filters.
 For example, `engine:getEntities(RectangleComponent)` would only give entities with a RectangleComponent.

 `engine:removeEntity(entity)`: Remove an entity from the engine.

 `engine:addSystem(system)`: Add a system to the engine.

-`engine:getSystems()`: Get all of the systems in the engine.
+`systems = engine:getSystems()`: Get all of the systems in the engine.

 `engine:removeSystem(system)`: Remove a system from the engine.